gCoreByte/starry-skies/app/views/admin/documentations/guide/en.md

 ### Product versions

+Products only contain the key and keep track of all their versions.
+To give the product some attributes, prices etc, create a product version.

 Product versions contain all the info for a single version of a product.
 This includes translations for their names and descriptions, their dimensions and various other attributes.
 All of these attributes are optional - you do not have to add them if you do not want to.
 Here you can also add different prices for users.
 At least one price should have a blank user group if you want everyone to buy it!
 User groups will be explained further on.
 You can also add categories to a product here.
 On the left in the details window, there is a blue button with a page on it.
 Here you can add translations for the product.